quix-it/quix-quang/projects/quang/overlay/toast/README.md

 # QuangToastComponent

-The `QuangToastComponent` is an overlay component used directly in its parent component.
+The `QuangToastComponent` is an overlay component used directly in its parent component and managed via the `QuangToastService`.

 ## Features

 - Toast notifications for displaying messages
-- Configurable duration and position
+- Configurable duration, type, and position (via service)
-- Supports multiple toast instances
+- Supports multiple toast instances and custom templates

 ## Inputs

-- `message`: The message to display in the toast.
-(Required)
-- `duration`: Duration for which the toast is visible.
-Default is `3000` milliseconds.
-- `position`: Specifies the position of the toast.
-Accepts values like `'top-left'`, `'top-right'`, `'bottom-left'`, `'bottom-right'`.
+- `showAtLeastFor`: `number` — Minimum time (in milliseconds) to show the toast for.
+Default: `500`.

+> **Note:** All toast configuration (message, type, position, timing, etc.) is provided via the `QuangToastService.openToast()` method, not as component inputs.

 ## Outputs

-- `onDismiss`: Emits an event when the toast is dismissed.
+- *(none)* — Toast dismissal is managed internally by the service.

 ## Usage